P¹ –› TT –› EE –› P²

 The ideologue tells us plotted stories about history that are superstructures squashing life… they can be masked forms of righteousness or aggression that ignore or suppress the carefree.
 Orwell will not ‘plot’ to this end.
 Instead, he fictionalizes his characters as the main plotting agents in his stories.
 They represent those who search for their own sane ends so that they can fulfill them.

 It’s not exactly hard to go on existing.
 As Winston says, “To hang on from day to day and from week to week, spinning out a present that had no future, seemed an unconquerable instinct, just as one’s lungs will always draw the next breath so long as there is air available.”
-And in Oceania, where The Party insists on the present, where the past is abolished moment by moment, where the future is nothing but more war; it is in some ways easier just to exist.
+And in Oceania, where The Party insists on the present, where the past is abolished moment by moment, where the future is nothing but more war; it is in some ways easier to just exist than to do anything else.

 Orwell-the-objectivist screams at me and my contradictions: O’Brian just ‘exists’ too.
-So by your standard he is no worse than Winston?
+He has instincts, so by your standard he is no worse than Winston?

 I do not see any moral equivalence between O’Brian and Winston.
-“Make whatever happens to me here, good for me, as long as it effects only me.”
 O’Brian effects other people.
 “Reality exists in the human mind,” says O’Brian while torturing Winston, “and nowhere else.”
 The independent clause is correct – Reality does exist in the human mind.
 Winston and O’Brian both agree.
 The dependant clause is incorrect – Reality exists outside the human mind too.
 Winston knows that an objective Reality exists, whereas O’Brian does not.

 O’Brian says that “Men are infinitely malleable”.
-Like before, he is half-right here, but this time it is because he is right for the wrong reasons.
+Like before, he is half-right.
 No matter what O’Brian would have us believe, human beings are not ‘infinitely’ malleable: because they are not malleable to the extent that they can be shaped out of their malleability.

 ‘Doublethink’, or the ability to sincerely hold two contradicting realities in your minds-eye, is one expression of this malleability, and it explains this unresolved contradiction.
 Doublethink is almost always to be condemned.
 When underexplored contradictions are left alone, they lead to a Ministry of Peace that wages war, a Ministry of Plenty that creates poverty, a Ministry of Truth that tells lies, and a Ministry of Love that tortures people.
 Objective truths exist, and we should strive for their approximation.
 But whether the Ministry of Love tortures people 98/100 or 99/100, might not be worth the time it takes to consider properly.
 Julia knew this, when she pretended to listen to Winston reading Goldenstein’s book: “Yes, my love, I’m listening.
 Go on.
 It’s marvellous.”
 (Once again, to just live, and love, seems to be Orwell’s priority.)
 There are sometimes differences that are so small as to be impossible for any sane man or woman to distinguish between in good time, and if this is true for suffering, it is also true for pleasure.

 If the stakes in Room 101 were high enough, if your lover’s life suddenly depended on you answering the question: does your left hand have five fingers? – then even you might take your hand out of your pocket to check that that you had not miraculously lost a finger.
 2 + 2 = 5, as Winston manages to convince himself by the end, is possible, and as such there are moments when we must entertain the possibility that we really had been miscounting our own fingers all our lives.
-Falsifiability demands this of us.
-But to falsify everything always?
-It would be a Monster who would expect such calculations from a Mother who is faced with Sophie’s Choice.
-My position, therefore, is that some small element of Sophie’s Choice, some sense of overwhelming impossibility, might fall upon us all when faced with a situation ‘x’ that is probably less horrific than Sophie’s Choice, but is still world-changing because we’re solipsists (and in any case, Room 101 tells us that the worst thing in the world manifests differently for each of us).
+Falsifiability demands this standard of us, but only a Monster would expect such calculations from a Mother, say, when faced with Sophie’s Choice.
+My position, therefore, is that some small element of Sophie’s Choice, some sense of overwhelming impossibility, might fall upon us all when faced with a situation ‘x’ that is probably less horrific than Sophie’s Choice, but is still world-changing enough for us because we’re solipsists (and in any case, Room 101 tells us that the worst thing in the world manifests differently for each of us).
 When faced with some situation ‘x’s, even a problem like ‘how many fingers do you have on your left hand?’ can be too difficult to answer.
-It might make more sense to fall back to gut-instinct here, lest we never ever answer the question, as we keep pulling our hand out of our pocket to check that we really do still have all five fingers.
+It might make more sense to fall back to gut-instinct here, lest we never ever answer the question, as we forever pull our hand from our pocket to check that we really do still have five fingers.

-Critical rationality – the formulas of Karl Popper et al. – can require too much of a person.
-There can be situation ‘x’s which are too complex or just too much for an individual to cope with in one lifetime.
+Critical rationality – the formulas of Karl Popper et al. – can require too much of a person when they are applied to our personal lives.
+There can be situation ‘x’s which are too much for an individual to cope with in one lifetime.
 A person cannot live without positive momentum, and the falsifiability principal does not allow for positive momentum, because it is positive only when it is at its most negative.
 Only those who enjoy slaying the heads of their own hydra and want to do so indefinitely can hope to live formulaically, and will never have to plot their lives.
-They should beware too much methodological certainty though.
-The sheer size of the universe, compared to you and your seventeen-stone, is sometimes forgotten as the one source of authority that does in fact count, and in your determination to get life exactly right, you can get life exactly wrong.
+They should beware too much methodological certainty.
+The sheer size of the universe, compared to you and your seventeen-stone, is sometimes forgotten as the one source of authority that does in fact matter, and in your determination to get life exactly right, you get life exactly wrong.

 “Do I contradict myself, very well then.